×

 Eosinophilia is a condition in which your body produces excessive eosinophils.
 One type of white blood cell that helps your immune system is the eosinophil.
 Specific medical conditions and medications can occasionally bring on high eosinophil levels.

-What is eosinophilia?
+What is Eosinophilia?

 Eosinophilia is characterized by an unusually high number of eosinophils in your blood (500 or more per microliter).
 They support your body’s immune response to allergens and fight against parasitic and fungal infections.
 High eosinophil counts might be a side effect of some medical conditions and medicines.

-How severe is eosinophilia?
+How Severe is Eosinophilia?

 The degree of eosinophilia might be minor, moderate, or severe, depending on your eosinophil count.
 High eosinophil levels may signify a minor illness, such as an allergic reaction to a medication, or a more severe condition, such as various blood disorders.
 Sometimes, large concentrations of eosinophils gather in one spot on your body, leading to inflammatory diseases that can affect several parts of your body.

 Your blood’s eosinophil count rises as a result of numerous conditions.
 Some symptoms, such as seasonal allergies, asthma, and medication responses, are prevalent and frequently not very serious.
 Eosinophilia can also come from infections, particularly parasitic ones.
 Impaired immune systems, such as autoimmune diseases like sarcoidosis, autoimmune myocarditis, vasculitis, and inflammatory bowel disease, can also bring eosinophilia.
 Eosinophilia can also result from blood cancers that produce these cells unnecessarily.
-Finally, hereditary genetic variations (inherited by your biological parents) might result in eosinophilia.
+Finally, hereditary genetic variations (inherited from your biological parents) might result in eosinophilia.

 Eosinophils can occasionally induce inflammation in particular body parts.
 Eosinophilic disorders or hypereosinophilia syndrome (HES) are terms used to describe this condition.
 The parts of your body that are afflicted are termed for particular eosinophilic disorders.